We compete in this market. Here is how the rankings stay honest anyway.

 What is in this policy

-1. Funding and origins
+1. Ownership and origins

 2. The editorial firewall